FAQ - Frequently Asked Questions

 A: Check these common issues:

-• Server port already in use (try different --port_num)
+• server port already in use

-• Path file has syntax errors
+• path file has syntax errors

-• Number of paths doesn’t match --num_agents
+• number of paths does not match --num_agents

-• ARGoS configuration issue (check logs)
+• ARGoS configuration issue

 Q: How many agents can SMART handle?